Nobel laureate Abhijit Banerjee reaches Kolkata to rousing

 People from all walks of life carrying posters, pictures and placards gathered at the airport to welcome Banerjee.
 Slogans of 'Bharater Gorbo (pride of India) Abhijit Banerjee' echoed in the airport.
 Flower petals were showered on him by many who had gathered at the airport, where there was tight police security.

+Banerjee didn't speak to the waiting media persons.
+However, neighbors were excited to have a Nobel laureate among them.

+"We are thrilled to have been visited by a Nobel laureate.
+The residents of the housing society intend to formally felicitate Banerjee whenever he visits the city again - most possibly next month.
+As of now, we don't want to disturb him," said one of the neighbors who identified herself as Mrs Kohli.
+Disability activist Jeeja Ghosh and tennis player Satyajit Basak, other neighbors of Banerjee, also expressed happiness.

-Banerjee, an Indian-born American professor at Massachusetts Institute of Technology, has won the Nobel Prize in economics for 2019 jointly with French-American Esther Duflo, his wife and Michael Kremer of Harvard University for "experimental approach to alleviating global poverty".
-Banerjee will be at his paternal home in the city, where his mother Nirmala Banerjee, an economist in her own right stays.
-He will be in the city on October 23 and leave in the early hours of October 24..
+Basak said having a Nobel laureate as a neighbor is like getting Roger Federer at the next door.
+Banerjee, an Indian-born American professor at Massachusetts Institute of Technology, has won the Nobel Prize in economics for 2019 jointly with French-American Esther Duflo, his wife and Michael Kremer of Harvard University for "an experimental approach to alleviating global poverty".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)